Learn how to tip like a local in London and reward the good service you receive.

 Tipping in Bars and Pubs

-People generally do not tip in pubs in London, but may offer to buy a drink for the bartender who will either have it then, save it for later or keep the price of the drink as a tip.
+People generally do not tip in pubs in London.
 Bartenders sometimes hand back change on a tipping tray, although it's still up to you to choose to leave a tip.

 Tipping in Hotels in London